10 critical dehydration signs & prevention tips

 Visit an urgent care for dehydration symptoms

 Dehydration can be dangerous if left untreated, particularly for children or older adults.
-Understanding your fluid needs based on age, medical status and lifestyle can help you keep your hydration status balanced.
+Understanding your fluid needs based on age, medical status, and lifestyle can help balance your hydration.

-If you need help assessing the warning signs of dehydration and treating it, visit the experts at our urgent care centers through our healthcare provider partners.
+If you need help assessing and treating dehydration symptoms, visit the experts at our urgent care centers through our healthcare provider partners.
 You can walk in without an appointment or save your spot online.
 We’ll have you back to feeling better in no time.

 References: